 Proximity to the 4,462 acre Garland Park means miles of trails for hiking and riding in addition to horseback riding, bird watching and photography.
 The majority of the park is off limits to bicycles but there is a small section where it is permitted.
 Though the neighborhood offers privacy and a serene country setting, you are still conveniently close to Carmel Valley Village and Mid-Valley Shopping center.

-Currently, as of July 31st, there are no homes for sale in this neighborhood.
 Click here to preview all Carmel Valley homes for sale in the Garland Park neighborhood.
 For all available Carmel Valley real estate, click here.

 Historical Market Information